itaysegev/PL_HW1/Material/Tutorials/sml/datatypes.md

 the term *constructor* may be confusing

 * constructors of classes, as in C++
-* consturcotrs of types, as in abstract type constructors
+* constructors of types, as in abstract type constructors

 <!--vert-->